Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

 The bottom line

 There are more options for tween birthday parties than you might have thought.
-Tweens of both genders will enjoy the birthday party ideas I talked about here.
+Tween boys and girls will enjoy the birthday party ideas I talked about here.
 And the birthday child and guests will enjoy the novelty of parties that they were too young to do before!